 History is filled with wild things that were supposed to be free, but eventually got regulated by governments.
 Talk about the Internet, it was supposed to diminish government control, as no single power can destroy it.
 Yet, every government has the power today to regulate it.
 So is the case with social media.
 Crypto prophets suspect the day will come for cryptos too, sooner or later.

 The topic of digital currencies and regulations is a complicated one.
-Cryptocurrencies, by their nature, are freewheeling and not bound by country borders or a government’s agencies.
+Cryptocurrencies, by their nature, are freewheeling and not bound by country borders or government agencies.
 However, this admirable nature introduces a predicament to policymakers who are accustomed to handling straightforward definitions for assets.

 The unstoppable rise of this new form of finance has been halted whenever a government brings up its policies, with each country taking a different approach to crypto regulation.
 Some are handling it well and others, not so much.
 If you remember 2021’s dramatic market slump due to China’s hardline stance to shut down exchanges in their native country and escort miners out through land-use regulations, you’d know what we’re talking about.